 Drug & Alcohol Policy

 The possession, sale, and/or use of any drug identified as a controlled substance or as illicit as defined under United States federal law is prohibited on the campus of the institution or at any off-campus function sponsored by the institution.
-Alcohol is prohibited on the campus with the exception of wine used for an approved worship service incorporating Holy Communion—but only with prior permission from the President or Executive Dean.
+Alcohol is prohibited on the campus—except for wine used for an approved worship service incorporating Holy Communion—but only with prior permission from the President or Executive Dean.
 The institution administers the following Drug and Alcohol Policy in compliance with the Drug Free Schools and Communities Act Amendment of 1989 (Public Law 101-226):

 - Unlawful possession, use, or distribution of illicit drugs or alcohol by students or school employees on school property or as part of any of its activities is specifically prohibited and is a violation of local, state, and federal laws.
 This includes the unlawful use and/or distribution of prescription drugs.
 The institution will observe all local, State, and federal laws relating to drug and alcohol abuse, including referral to local authorities for arrest or prosecution.
 The courts will determine penalties for violations of these laws.